 Long-Term Care Ombudsman Program: Helps individuals advocate for their needs and rights in licensed facilities; helps them to understand the long-term care system.
 Call 373-5161 or 1-866-485-9393.

 Healthy Living Programs: Helps people make positive changes in their lives through evidence based workshops that have been proven to work well.
 The workshops support medical advice to safely stay active and better manage long term health conditions.
-Call 373-5382 to learn more about Matter of Balance and the Personal Action Toward Health (Chronic Disease Self-Management programs) or 373-5224 for Matter of Balance, a falls prevention program.
+Call 373-5382 to learn more about Personal Action Toward Health (Chronic Disease Self-Management programs) or 373-5224 for Matter of Balance, a falls prevention program.